zinga331/simon-db/README.md

 # simon-db

-This demonstrates using a database service, MongoDB, to persistently save data.
+This deliverable demonstrates using a database service, MongoDB, to persistently save data.
 Our web service will call the database service to save high scores.
 This creates a third layer in our Simon technology stack.

 1. Client application - Simple HTML/CSS/JavaScript
 1. Web service - Caddy, Node.js, Express